Flexible Clustering with a Sparse Mixture of Generalized Hyperbolic Distributions: Methodology

-It is possible for the likelihood to ``plateau" and then increase again thus terminating the algorithm prematurely if lack of progress was used as the convergence criteria.
-One alternative is to use a criterion based on the Aitken acceleration \cite{aitken26}.
-The acceleration at iteration $t$ is
+\cite{mcnicholas10a} show that it is possible for the likelihood to ``plateau" and then increase again, and so an EM algorithm may be stopped prematurely if lack of progress in the likelihood is used as the stopping rule.
+An alternative is to use a stopping rule based on the Aitken acceleration \cite{aitken26}.
+The Aitken acceleration at iteration $t$ is